MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/debug.md

 The service worker does this by running in parallel to your app and intercepting network requests.
 It has its own lifecycle that's independent from your app's lifecycle.

-To check if your service worker was installed correctly, and which state of its lifecycle it currently is in, use the **Service Workers** pane of the **Application** tool.
+To check if your service worker was installed correctly, and which state of its lifecycle it currently is in, use the **Service workers** pane of the **Application** tool.
 To learn more, see [Service workers](../../devtools-guide-chromium/progressive-web-apps/index.md#service-workers) in _Debug Progressive Web Apps (PWAs)_.

 To debug the JavaScript code running in the service worker thread, by using breakpoints, switch to the service worker thread in the **Sources** tool.
 To learn more, see [Change the thread context](../../devtools-guide-chromium/javascript/reference.md#change-the-thread-context) in _JavaScript debugging features_.